OSHA

 OSHA's next decade will likely test old frameworks against new realities: climate change bringing extreme heat and weather events, artificial intelligence and robotics transforming work processes, and supply chain vulnerabilities exposing workers to new chemical and ergonomic risks.
 The tension between innovation and protection remains the agency's enduring challenge.

 The fundamental question hasn't changed since 1970: How much risk are we willing to accept in the name of production?
-OSHA's answer — that some risks aren't acceptable — has saved millions of lives.
+Also, oSHA's answer — that some risks aren't acceptable — has saved millions of lives.
 But the scale of modern industry means the stakes keep growing, and the tools for addressing them must evolve accordingly.

 The regulatory pendulum will continue swinging, but the underlying imperative remains steady: workplaces should be places where people return home safely, every day.